galbiatidavide/Finite-Differences-Navier-Stokes/README.md

 # Finite Differences Navier-Stokes Solver

 This project implements a solver based on finite differences for the Navier-Stokes equations.
-Th solver can be used both on a default cubic domain as well as on a input original mesh which exploits the Brinkmann penalization method.
+The solver can be used both on a default cubic domain as well as on an input original mesh which exploits the Brinkmann penalization method.

 ## **Requirements**